Bryan Park Dam Removals and Stream Restoration

 The engineer’s inspections conducted by on-call civil engineering firm Hazen revealed that both dams at Bryan Park have structural deficiencies including the deterioration of concrete at the spillways, areas of cracking and spalling of concrete, exposed rebar, and evidence of erosion.

-While the upper dam at Bryan Park has maintenance issues requiring attention, it’s not regulated by DCR due to its height and storage capacity.
+While the upper dam at Bryan Park has maintenance issues requiring attention, it’s not regulated by the Virginia Department of Conservation and Recreation (DCR) due to its height and storage capacity.
 The lower dam is a regulated DCR dam and is not in compliance as it does not meet current dam safety regulations due to its inability to safely pass the regulatory design flood.

 The first option, dam rehabilitation, was deemed inadequate due to the current impounding structures’ age, material composition, and the inability to safely pass the regulatory design flood.